 What is carnival in Venice?

 The Venice Carnival is one of the most famous carnival celebrations in the world.
-The Venice Carnival is an ancient carnival celebration that dates back to 1296 and is famous for the Venetian Carnival masks that are worn by the carnival revellers.
+The Venice Carnival is an ancient carnival celebration that dates back to 1296 and is famous for the Venetian Carnival masks that are worn by the carnival revelers.
 This is an ancient tradition that was done so that people could hide their social class during carnival.

 Millions of people flock from all over the world to witness the beautiful 18th century carnival costumes that are seen all over streets and alleys of the city.
 The carnival costumes look absolutely majestic set against the beautiful backdrop of Venice.